 procurement liability in tort

-For practical guidance content on negligence, nuisance and breach of statutory duty claims, see: Tort, negligence and nuisance claims—overview.
+For practical guidance content on negligence, nuisance and breach of statutory duty claims, see: Tort and negligence claims—overview.
 For guidance on bringing and defending claims against professionals, see: Professional negligence claims—overview.

 The tort of trespass to land is committed when a person (D) does an act, which causes entry into the land of another person (C) without permission or justification.
 It is not necessary for any harm to be caused to the land concerned for the tort to be committed.